-A cup with a historical motif: When the state and party leaders of the Soviet bloc met, there was a lot of kissing: still in the 60s in the form of a brief triple touch on the cheeks, just like the Russian Orthodox Easter kiss.
+A cup with a historical motif.
+When the state and party leaders of the Soviet bloc met, there was a lot of kissing: in the 60s this even came in the form of a brief triple touch on the cheeks, just like the Russian Orthodox Easter kiss.
 It was only under the Soviet General Secretary Brezhnev that it became a smack directly on the mouth.
 This was not an expression of love, but a ritual of submission.
 If someone stepped out of line, he was given »fraternal help« in the form of armoured divisions, like the Hungarians in 1956 and the Czechs in 1968.
-Only after the balance of power had been clarified, kissing was resumed, as in this case with Leonid Ilyich Brezhnev and Erich Honecker.
+Only after the balance of power had been clarifiedwas kissing resumed, as in this case with Leonid Ilyich Brezhnev and Erich Honecker.